Myristoylation: Cancer

 c-Src is a gene that codes for proto-oncogene tyrosine-protein kinase Src, a protein important for normal mitotic cycling.
 It is phosphorylated and dephosphorylated to turn signaling on and off.
 Proto-oncogene tyrosine-protein kinase Src must be localized to the plasma membrane in order to phosphorylate other downstream targets; myristoylation is responsible for this membrane targeting event.
 Increased myristoylation of c-Src can lead to enhanced cell proliferation and be responsible for transforming normal cells into cancer cells.
-Activation of c-Src can lead to the so-called hallmarks of cancer: upregulation of angiogenesis, proliferation, and invasion.
+Activation of c-Src can lead to the so-called "hallmarks of cancer", among them upregulation of angiogenesis, proliferation, and invasion.

 Viral infectivity

 HIV-1 is a retrovirus that relies on myristoylation of one of its structural proteins in order to successfully package its genome, assemble and mature into a new infectious particle.
-Viral matrix protein, the N-terminal most domain of the gag polyprotein is myristoylated.
+Viral matrix protein, the N-terminal–most domain of the gag polyprotein, is myristoylated.
 This myristoylation modification targets gag to the membrane of the host cell.
 Utilizing the myristoyl-electrostatic switch, including a basic patch on the matrix protein, gag can assemble at lipid rafts at the plasma membrane for viral assembly, budding and further maturation.
 In order to prevent viral infectivity, myristoylation of the matrix protein could become a good drug target.